teragrid/dgrid/docs/specification/merkle.rst

 For an overview of Merkle trees, see
 `wikipedia <https://en.wikipedia.org/wiki/Merkle_tree>`__.

-There are two types of Merkle trees used in Tendermint.
+There are two types of Merkle trees used in teragrid.

 -  **IAVL+ Tree**: An immutable self-balancing binary tree for persistent application state